MGNute/stamps-tutorial/tutorial.md

 Part I: Taxonomic Identification using TIPP
 -------------------------------------------
-To begin, ssh onto the MBL servers, clone this repository,
+To begin, log in to the MBL servers using ssh using the [instructions from the STAMPS organizers](https://github.com/mblstamps/stamps2018/wiki/Installation#connecting-to-the-mbl-servers).
+Once you are logged in to the class-## server (the second one), clone this repository:
 ```
 git clone https://github.com/MGNute/stamps-tutorial.git
 ```